A Theme for the Week

 At work

-A weekly theme gives teams focus without micromanagement.
+A weekly theme gives a team focus without micromanagement.

 It connects the week’s activity to what actually matters.